Code-Institute-Submissions/MABSWE-PP2/README.md

 ## Acknowledgements
 I would like to extend my heartfelt gratitude to my mentor, Mo Shami, for his unwavering support and guidance throughout this project.
 Mo's expertise and mentorship have been invaluable, and I am truly appreciative of their contributions.
 Thank you for being an essential part of my journey.

+I would also like to extend my thanks to the Slack community for their support and insights, which have been valuable in the development process.